EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * New Feature: Added 'default' option to text fields ( with custom pre-defined tags : {post_id} , {post_title} , {page_url} , {blog_name} , {user_logged_in} with the ability to define your own! )
 * New Feature: Added the ability to adjust required state, visibility state, merge tag and more
 * New Feature: Added the ability to toggle between ssl_verifypeer true/false
+* New Feature: Added an error log to help users diagnose errors happening within the plugin (and updated advanced debugging) - found on the debug options of the settings page
 * Enhancement: Remove JavaScript dependency to populate place holder values
-* Enhancement: Replaced Captcha with the all new No-Captcha-Re-Captcha API from Google
+* Enhancement: Replaced Captcha with the all new No-Captcha reCaptcha API from Google
 * Enhancement: Introduced all new filters ( check documentation for examples )
 * Enhancement: Un-checking 'visibility' now hides the input field (instead of not generating it at all)
 * Enhancement: Re-defined YKSEME_PATH for users who have the plugins folder outside of wp-content